servicecatalog/jenkinsScripts/setup/azure/README.md

 ```

 Additionally, following environment variables must be set as they are used for setting up the connection to Azure platform.
-Please note that `AZURE_CLIENT_SECRET` contains the value of the client secret and not the secret ID.
+Please note that `AZURE_CLIENT_SECRET` contains the value of the client secret that you copy-pasted before and not the secret ID.

 ```
 AZURE_TENANT_ID